13318

 When considering an investment in Uber, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We think Uber is a good business.
-Its revenue growth has been exceptional over the last three years.
+Its revenue growth has been exceptional over the last three years, and growth is expected to increase in the short term.
 And while its gross margins make it extremely difficult to reach positive operating profits compared to other consumer internet businesses, the good news is its top-tier ARPU growth shows the increasing value of its platform to its users.
-On top of that, its user acquisition is efficient.
+On top of that, its user acquisition is very efficient.

-At the moment Uber trades at 24.9x next 12 months EV-to-EBITDA.
-There's definitely a lot of things to like about Uber and looking at the consumer internet landscape right now, it seems that the company trades at a pretty interesting price point.
+At the moment, Uber trades at 21.7x next 12 months EV-to-EBITDA.
+There's definitely a lot of things to like about Uber and looking at the consumer internet landscape right now, it seems that it doesn't trade at an unreasonable price.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.